-Located in the Central Southern region of the country and bordered Texas on the west, the state of Louisiana is famous for its distinct Creole culture and strong musical heritage.
+Located in the Central Southern region of the country and bordered by Texas on the west, the state of Louisiana is famous for its distinct Creole culture and strong musical heritage.
 The state capital is Baton Rouge, the largest city is New Orleans, and Shreveport and Lafayette are other important cities.

 The city of New Orleans, and particularly communities and suburbs such as Lake Terrace & Oaks, Marlyville-Fontainbleau, Destrehan, Elmwood, Mandeville, and Lakewood, are some of the best places in Louisiana to live.
 In Baton Rouge, Prairieville and Westminster are counted as prime residential addresses.
 The town of Prien is also considered to be among the best areas of Louisiana to live.

 Louisiana residents who own or rent high net worth homes need to pay special attention to insurance as the state is vulnerable to hurricanes from the Atlantic ocean that hit the Gulf of Mexico.
-The state suffered severe damage during Hurricane Katrina in 2005, resulting in insured losses worth nearly $25.4 billion, and an additional $13.1 billion paid the National Flood Insurance Program (NFIP).
+The state suffered severe damage during Hurricane Katrina in 2005, resulting in insured losses worth nearly $25.4 billion, and an additional $13.1 billion paid by the National Flood Insurance Program (NFIP).

 In addition to hurricanes, Louisiana homes are also at risk of damage from floods, wildfires, and tornadoes.
 In 2018 there were over 500,000 flood insurance policies in Louisiana.
 It is estimated that over 800,000 single-family homes are at risk for storm surge damage from hurricanes.